cybertec-postgresql/pgwatch2/docs/custom_installation.rst

 #.
 Specify hosts you want to monitor and with which metrics / aggressivness in a YAML file or files,
    following the example config located at */etc/pgwatch2/config/instances.yaml* or online `here <https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/config/instances.yaml>`__.
+   Note that you can also use env. variables inside the YAML templates!
 #.
 Bootstrap the metrics storage DB (not needed it using Prometheus mode).
 #.
 Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a minimum.
 #.
 Run the pgatch2 gatherer specifying the YAML config file or folder and also the folder where metric definitions are